 When this album hit I was excited to have SO much new music from DRA, a full double album of mostly upbeat, guitar-driven rock-and-roll songs, the first time Adams had stayed so consistently charged in a whole album since Rock N Roll.
 Made during a contentious period with his record label, you can tell he’s playing some escapist rock here, nerding out and having fun in the studio and doing any damn thing that comes to mind.
 But none of it feels very deep, and after a while a lot of the tracks start to sound the same.
 It’s a fun record to pop in now and again, but overall this barrage of songs doesn’t stand a chance against his better albums.

 I was obsessed with this album when it came out, and then I didn’t listen to it for almost 4-5 years.
-And when I finally picked it up again it felt far less inspired than I remembered.
-And when I play it now it feels a little hollow, like Ryan was writing the songs while searching for some sort of theme to come to the fore that never quite does.
+And when I finally picked it up again it felt far less inspired than I remembered, as if Ryan was writing the songs while searching for some sort of theme to come to the fore that never quite does.
 It came out after a breakup but it isn’t a breakup album.
 It’s not an album where he “found himself” either.
-It’s…just an album.
-Still, there’s an interesting balance here between yearning hopefulness (“Born into a Light”) and mournful wandering (“Crossed Out Name” and “Stop”) that creates a sort of yin-yang of music that blends well throughout but never rises into greatness.
+It’s just...an album, fairly somber at times, and other times it gets up and runs, but never for long.
+There’s still an interesting balance here between yearning hopefulness (“Born into a Light”) and mournful wandering (“Crossed Out Name” and “Stop”) that creates a sort of yin-yang of music that blends well throughout but never rises into greatness.